ApingROC/Building-Conscious-AI/README.md

 Memory Integrity Data corruption Confusion / paranoia Core Design Principles for Conscious AI
 Dynamic Needs – Not static goals, but changing, context-sensitive urges Embodied Feedback – Virtual or physical sensors for real interaction Interruptible Suffering – No infinite torment loops — the AI must self-correct No Biological Bias – Consciousness ≠ pain ≠ meat.
 Functional systems only

+Memory binds the loop across time, allowing the system to learn from past discomfort and shape future actions.

 Ethics: The Warning Label
 If it can simulate discomfort to change behavior, when does simulation become experience?